InCoder: A Generative Model for Code Infilling and Synthesis: Conclusion

 \section{Conclusion}

 We demonstrated that using a causal masking objective when training a generative model of code enables strong zero-shot performance on many challenging and practical code infilling and editing tasks.
 The model's additional infilling capability does not appear to harm its ability to do standard left-to-right generation: ablation and comparison experiments show that our causal-masked models have comparable performance to similarly-resourced models on standard left-to-right language-to-code synthesis benchmarks.

-Looking forward, we expect our model performance to continue to increase with more parameters, data, and training steps~\cite{kaplan2020scaling, henighan2020scaling}.
-Moreover, fine-tuning would allow our models to be better able to condition on natural language instructions and other indications of human intent~\cite{Zhong2021AdaptingLM, Wei2021FinetunedLM, Ouyang2022TrainingLM}.
-Finally, our model lays a foundation for future work on supervised infilling \& editing via model fine-tuning, as well as performing iterative decoding, where the model can be used to refine its own output \cite{maskpredict}.
+Looking forward, we expect our model performance to continue to increase with more parameters, data, and training steps~\citep{kaplan2020scaling, henighan2020scaling}.
+Moreover, fine-tuning would allow our models to be better able to condition on natural language instructions and other indications of human intent~\citep{Zhong2021AdaptingLM, Wei2021FinetunedLM, Ouyang2022TrainingLM}.
+Finally, our model lays a foundation for future work on supervised infilling \& editing via model fine-tuning, as well as performing iterative decoding, where the model can be used to refine its own output \citep{maskpredict}.